Engineering, control and longitudinal readout of Floquet qubits: Summary

 \section{Summary}

 With the objective of identifying optimal gate parameters for Floquet qubits, we have shown how to define the quasiphase spectra of a static system with two distinct drives and how to extract gate parameters from such spectra.
 To compensate for the computational cost of this approach, we use the semi-analytic Dysolve method for the integration of the unitary dynamics in our system \cite{shillitoFastDifferentiableSimulation2020a}.
 In this way, we find a tenfold improvement in simulation time as compared to the QuTiP solver \cite{johanssonQuTiPPythonFramework2013}, opening up a path toward precise quasiphase spectra of complex quantum systems with two drives and a larger Hilbert space.
-Additionally, we introduce longitudinal Floquet readout which, in contrast with previous methods, does not require mapping the Floquet qubit to the laboratory-frame qubit before the measurement.
-This approach for readout of Floquet qubits completes the existing procedures for initialization, single-qubit gates and two-qubit gates, showing that quantum information processing on Floquet qubits is possible without having to come back to the underlying static undriven system.
-These results open new possibilities to further optimize gates and operations on Floquet qubits using the analytical understanding of the extended Floquet theory when only a few uncorrelated driving frequencies are involved.
+Additionally, we introduce longitudinal Floquet qubit readout which, in contrast with previous methods, does not require mapping the Floquet qubit to the laboratory-frame qubit before the measurement. \ag{Finally, we show how Floquet qubits can be initialized in short times with high preparation fidelity.} \ag{Combined with existing procedures for single-qubit gates and two-qubit gates, these results show that quantum information processing can be performed with Floquet qubits without having to move to the underlying static undriven basis which does not benefit from the presence of dynamical sweet spots.} These results open new possibilities to further optimize logical gates and operations on Floquet qubits using the analytical understanding of the extended Floquet theory when only a few uncorrelated driving frequencies are involved.
 In future work, we will apply this framework to two-Floquet qubit gates with the objective of identifying optimal gate parameters with an approach that is free of approximations.